 If you’re suffering from hair loss, cedarwood oil is a great option.
 It has been proven to be able to reduce hair loss by 50%, as compared to carrier oils, which only reduced hair loss by about 15%.
 Cedarwood oil also has properties that have been found to be good for dandruff and an oily scalp.

-However, make sure to be careful with using cedarwood oil.
+Make sure to be careful with using cedarwood oil.
 It can irritate the skin, so you should first test how your skin reacts to the oil before using it in earnest.
 Remember that you should always dilute it in carrier oil before applying it onto your skin to avoid negative reactions.

 Learn more about cedarwood essential oil benefits.

-The dried leaves of the eucalyptus produce eucalyptus essential oil -- a colorless substance with a distinctive, woody smell.
-Aboriginal Australians have long used the oil to treat a number of health issues, including respiratory problems and body pains.
+Eucalyptus essential oil is a colorless substance with a distinctive, woody smell.
+Aboriginal Australians have long used eucalyptus to treat a number of health issues, including respiratory problems and body pains.
 Thus, it has a long and storied history of use, which is unsurprising considering its health benefits.

 The first recorded distillation of eucalyptus oil occurred in 1788, when Dr. John White and Dr. Dennis Cossiden produced the oil to treat chest problems.
 Eventually, eucalyptus oil was found to have antiseptic properties, and it was used as a disinfectant in various situations.
 By the 19th century, hospitals in Europe began using eucalyptus oil to disinfect surgical equipment.